 Sunnybank Primary is proud to be a nurturing school.
-Our Sunshine Room is a pleasant environment in which some children work in a small group for parts of the week.
-It provides a safe, predictable and structured environment which helps children to be more focused on their learning.
+Our Sunshine Room is an environment in which some children work in.
+It provides a safe, predictable and structured environment which helps children to be more focused on their learning and offers support in times of need.

 Staff model positive relationships and there is an emphasis on the development of language and communication skills.